aabcode/ripple_uid/README.md

 # ripple_uid

-This repository contains all code and relevant documentation for the RIPPLE Unique ID project.
+This repository contains all code and relevant documentation for the Ripple Unique ID project.